katieraby/northcoders-news-API/README.md

 yo knexpress
 ```

+This script will create a new folder for your project, and initialise it as a git repository.

 After generating the project, familiarise yourself with the structure and scripts available.
 Then, copy the development-data and test-data from this repository over the appropriate place in your project.

 ## Step 2 - Seeding